14 min read read

 Monaco Editor React

-Want the full VS Code editing experience in your React app? @monaco-editor/react gives you exactly that.
-Syntax highlighting, IntelliSense, error detection, JSON Schema validation, and all the keyboard shortcuts developers expect.
+@monaco-editor/react gives you the full VS Code editing experience.
+Syntax highlighting, IntelliSense, error detection, JSON Schema validation, keyboard shortcuts.

 npm install @monaco-editor/react